An Expert’s Guide to Toilets

 Traditionally, a toilet seat consists of a hooped seating area and cover, typically white in colour and joined by a standard hinge.
 These old-style seats can be prone to free falling and banging on the seat pan.
 This can be very noisy, especially in the middle of the night, or if little hands are at work!
 If you have a heavy seat and lid, you also risk cracking the pan.
 So, the advantage of a soft close seat is self-explanatory, they have a built-in spring to enable the seat to slowly drop down, they come to a gentle close with very little noise and are unlikely to damage your loo.

 A low-level flush toilet is one where the pan is connected to the cistern by a short flush pipe.
-This type of toilet is still available today but has waned in popularity due to production of the modern ‘close coupled’ design.
-Looks aside, the advantage of low level flush toilet is an all-round better flush.
+This type of toilet is still available today but has waned in popularity due to production of the modern ‘close-coupled’ design.
+Looks aside, the advantage of low-level flush toilet is an all-around better flush.
 This is due to the cistern being a little higher, letting gravity do its job.

 What is a push button flush?

 A push button flush has replaced the more traditional side-mounted lever flush.
 It consists of one or two buttons situated on the top of the cistern.
 The two-button versions give the option of a half or full flush; this enables users to use less water if they choose to, which is both economical and environmentally friendly.
 It is also worth noting that the government has recently restricted the volume of water allowed within new cisterns to a maximum of 4.5 litres.
 This could mean that more than one full flush per use may be necessary.
 There are many designs available, including push buttons that stand proud of the cistern for ease of use for the visually impaired or for ease of use for the less able.